 Not Rated | 105 min | Crime, Drama, Thriller

-A 12 year old tomboy witnesses the murder of a woman by her Polish merchant marine boyfriend but bonds with him and thwarts the police in their investigation.
+A twelve-year-old tomboy witnesses the murder of a woman by her Polish merchant marine boyfriend, but bonds with him and thwarts the police in their investigation.

 (UK/Rank 1959; dir: J. Lee Thompson, b&w.)

 Hayley Mills made her screen debut in this tense drama with her dad, John Mills, as a police inspector hunting a murdering sailor played by Horst Buchholz.
 Gillie, the girl, bonds with the killer, using all her 11-year-old wiles to try to protect him.
 Filmed in Cardiff, Wales, in gritty b&w.

 32. Vigil (1984)